honeypieio/shrubcoop.org/content/contact.md

 #### To book our venues

 Our Zero Waste Hub and SHRUB Space Workshop are available for private hire.
 We're currently asking for a £1 per person, per hour donation to cover our costs.
 A new pricing structure will be introduced soon.

 Simply email us at [venuehire@shrubcoop.org](mailto:venuehire@shrubcoop.org) with an explanation of your event, desired date and times, and a member of the team will get back to you.

+_Please note that due to Covid-19 restrictions, our spaces are currently not available for hire_

 _Zero Waste Hub - capacity 60 people
 SHRUB Space Workshop - capacity 20 people_